e4och/js-101/README.md

 ```
 >After we have made a promise, we have to use call multiple methods on it.
 We
 >have used the **then()** method which is used to describe what to do when the
 >the promise returns the data.
-So we have wrote a function with a prameter called
+So we have written a function with a parameter called
 >**onSuccess** which references to the return data of the Promise object.
 >And in the case of a reject, we have created another function with a parameter
 >called onError which is also a reference to the return data of the Promise